kimble/nmxmlp/README.md

 Roadmap 2.0
 -----------
-I would like to drop Guava and write it in Kotlin.
+Perhaps I'll write it in Kotlin.